bioinfo-pf-curie/raw-qc/README.md

   --minlen LEN                  Minimum length of trimmed sequences.
 Default is '10'

 Presets:
+  --pico_v1                     Sets version 1 for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
+Only for trimgalore and fastp.
-  --pico                        Sets trimming settings for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
+  --pico_v2                     Sets version 2 for the SMARTer Stranded Total RNA-Seq Kit - Pico Input kit.
 Only for trimgalore and fastp.
   --polyA                       Sets trimming setting for 3-seq analysis with polyA tail detection

 Other options: